tyamos/git_setup/README.md

-# My documentation for git and github, beginners guide to seting up git and github
+# My documentation for GIT and GITHUB, beginners guide to setting up GIT and GITHUB.

 ## 1. What is Version Control?